-- (85) Notice of Funding Availability (NOFA)--A notice issued by the Department that announces funding availability, usually on a competitive basis, for multifamily rental programs requiring Application submission from potential Applicants. - (86) Office of Rural Affairs--An office established within the Texas Department of Agriculture; formerly the Texas Department of Rural Affairs. - (87) Off-Site Construction--Improvements up to the Development Site such as the cost of roads, water, sewer, and other utilities to provide access to and service the Site. - (88) One Year Period (1YP)--The period commencing on the date on which the Department and the Owner agree to the Qualified Contract price in writing and continuing for 12 calendar months. - (89) Original Application-The Competitive HTC Application submitted and approved in 2019 or 2020 for an awarded Development as it relates to a request made for a Supplemental 2022 Allocation. - (90) Owner--See Development Owner. - (9091) Person--Without limitation, any natural person, corporation, partnership, limited partnership, joint venture, limited liability company, trust, estate, association, cooperative, government, political subdivision, agency or instrumentality or other organization or entity of any nature whatsoever, and shall include any group of Persons acting in concert toward a common goal, including the individual members of the group. - (9192) Person or Persons with Disabilities--With respect to an individual, means that such person has: - (A) A physical or mental impairment that substantially limits one or more major life activities of such individual; - (B) A record of such an impairment; or - (C) Is regarded as having such an impairment, to include persons with severe mental illness and persons with substance abuse disorders. - (9293) Physical Needs Assessment--See Scope and Cost Review. - (9394) Place--An area defined as such by the United States Census Bureau, which, in general, includes an incorporated city, town, or village, as well as unincorporated areas known as Census Designated Places.
-Any part of a Census Designated Place that, at the time of Application, is within the boundaries of an incorporated city, town or village will be considered as part of the incorporated area.
+(89) Original Application-The Competitive HTC Application submitted and approved in 2019 or 2020 for an awarded Development as it relates to a request made for a Supplemental 2022 Allocation.

+(90) Owner--See Development Owner.

+(9190) Person--Without limitation, any natural person, corporation, partnership, limited partnership, joint venture, limited liability company, trust, estate, association, cooperative, government, political subdivision, agency or instrumentality, or other organization or entity of any nature whatsoever, and shall include any group of Persons acting in concert toward a common goal, including the individual members of the group.

+(9291) Person or Persons with Disabilities--With respect to an individual, means that such person has:

+- (A) A physical or mental impairment that substantially limits one or more major life activities of such individual; - (B) A record of such an impairment; or - (C) Is regarded as having such an impairment, to include persons with severe mental illness and persons with substance abuse disorders. - (9392) Physical Needs Assessment--See Scope and Cost Review.

+(9493) Place--An area defined as such by the United States Census Bureau, which, in general, includes an incorporated city, town, or village, as well as unincorporated areas known as Census Designated Places.
+Any part of a Census Designated Place that, at the time of Application, is within the boundaries of an incorporated city, town, or village will be considered as part of the incorporated area.
 The Department may provide a list of Places for reference.

-(9495) Post Award Activities Manual--The manual produced and amended from time to time by the Department which explains the post award requirements and provides guidance for the filing of such documentation.
+(95)-94) Post Award Activities Manual--The manual produced and amended from time to time by the Department which explains the post award requirements and provides guidance for the filing of such documentation.

-(9596) Potential Demand--The number of income-eligible, age-, size-, and tenure-appropriate target households in the designated market area at the proposed placement in service date.
+(9695) Potential Demand--The number of income-eligible, age-, size-, and tenure-appropriate target households in the designated market area at the proposed placement in service date.

-(9697) Preservation--Activities that extend the Affordability Period for rent-restricted Developments that are at risk of losing low-income use restrictions or subsidies.
+(9796) Preservation--Activities that extend the Affordability Period for rent-restricted Developments that are at risk of losing low-income use restrictions or subsidies.

-(9798) Primary Market--Sometimes referred to as "Primary Market Area."
+(9897) Primary Market--Sometimes referred to as "Primary Market Area."
 The area defined by the Market Analyst as described in §11.303 of this chapter (relating to Market Analysis Rules and Guidelines) from which a proposed or existing Development is most likely to draw the majority of its prospective tenants or homebuyers.

-(9899) Primary Market Area (PMA)--See Primary Market.
+(9998) Primary Market Area (PMA)--See Primary Market.

-(99100) Principal--Persons that will be capable of exercising Control pursuant to §11.1(d) of this chapter (relating to the definition of Control) over a partnership, corporation, limited liability company, trust, or any other private entity.
+(10099) Principal--Persons that will be capable of exercising Control pursuant to §11.1(d) of this chapter (relating to the definition of Control) over a partnership, corporation, limited liability company, trust, or any other private entity.

-(100101) Pro Forma Rent--For a restricted Unit, the lesser of the Net Program Rent or the Market Rent.
+(101100) Pro Forma Rent--For a restricted Unit, the lesser of the Net Program Rent or the Market Rent.
 For an unrestricted Unit, the Market Rent.
 Contract Rents, if applicable, will be used as the Pro Forma Rent.

-(101102) Property--The real estate and all improvements thereon which are the subject of the Application (including all items of personal property affixed or related thereto), whether currently existing or proposed to be built or rehabilitated thereon in connection with the Application.
+(102101) Property--The real estate and all improvements thereon which are the subject of the Application (including all items of personal property affixed or related thereto), whether currently existing or proposed to be built or rehabilitated thereon in connection with the Application.

-(102103) Qualified Census Tract (QCT)--those tracts designated as such by the U.S. Department of Housing and Urban Development.
+(103102) Qualified Census Tract (QCT)--those tracts designated as such by the U.S. Department of Housing and Urban Development.

-(103104) Qualified Contract (QC)--A bona fide contract to acquire the non-low-income portion of the building for fair market value and the low-income portion of the building for an amount not less than the Applicable Fraction (specified in the LURA) of the calculation as defined within §42(h)(6)(F) of the Code.
+(104103) Qualified Contract (QC)--A bona fide contract to acquire the non-low-income portion of the building for fair market value and the low-income portion of the building for an amount not less than the Applicable Fraction (specified in the LURA) of the calculation as defined within §42(h)(6)(F) of the Code.